 In a mastectomy procedure, the surgeon removes the breast cancer tumor by removing all of the breast tissue.
 There are several mastectomy options: a simple (total) mastectomy, a skin sparing mastectomy, and a nipple sparing mastectomy (NSM).
 A Nipple Sparing Mastectomy is a type of mastectomy procedure where the surgeon removes all of the breast tissue, but does not remove the nipple.

 A Nipple Sparing Mastectomy can be performed as a Hidden Scar Procedure.
 This means that the incision is made in a place that is hard to see.
-There is one location for a Nipple Sparing Mastectomy that make the scar less visible:
+There is one location for a Nipple Sparing Mastectomy that make the scar less visible (refer to Figure 2):

 Patients may be considered for a Hidden Scar Nipple Sparing Mastectomy if no cancerous tissue is found in the nipple.
 Additionally, a Hidden Scar Nipple Sparing Mastectomy is a safe approach that can be used in patients seeking a prophylactic mastectomy (a mastectomy that is performed when cancer does not exist, if the patient has a family history or carries the BRCA gene), in women with DCIS (non-invasive cancer), or small tumors that do not lie directly beneath the nipple.